-It would be much more worth writing about a restorative experience lived in a difficult 2020, but I am just a young life-learner, mingling drops of code into a cauldron filled with hope, and as such I can only wish you to find in this update that bit of extra usefulness that SiteTree was missing.
+It would be much more worth writing about a restorative experience lived in a difficult 2020, but I am just a young life-learner who mingles drops of code into a cauldron full of hope, and as such I can only wish you to find in this update that bit of extra usefulness that SiteTree was still missing.

 SiteTree is more and more approaching to being a multipurpose sitemap and hyper-list plugin for WordPress, and I really hope you can feel as yours my thrill on pursuing this goal.
 A challenging goal, no doubt.
 But what would be a better spur to start a new year than an opportunity for growth.

 SiteTree 5.2 is quite a small update, in that the source code has been subject mostly to refactoring, with very little additions of new logic, nonetheless the revision has been enough to introduce a counterpart for the

 sitetree_get_hyperlist() that despite its lonely nature, it can offer a great deal of flexibility to the developer inside you.

 In the help section you can find a whole article detailing its two inputs, but if you want to see it in action straight away, you just have to remember to pass it the type of the hyper-list you want it to be displayed, namely a Post Type key or Taxonomy key: